 Board of Trustees

-Gregory Dowell was appointed to the Harper Board in 2011 to fill a vacant seat.
-He is Board Vice-Chair.
+Gregory Dowell was appointed to the Harper Board in 2011 to fill a vacant seat and

 Dowell is a member of the Illinois CPA Society and the American Institute of CPAs.
+He was the 2006 recipient of the Illinois CPA Public Service Award.
 He has authored numerous articles for professional journals, and is a licensed instructor of continuing education for CPAs.

 He also has served Harper College as a member of the Small Business Advisory Committee.

 Dowell holds a bachelor's in accounting from Illinois Wesleyan University and an MBA in finance from Northern Illinois University.
-He and his wife live in Deer Park with their two children.
+While in pursuit of his MBA, Greg was able to take some of his required courses at Harper, which was a critically important option for a working father.
+He and his wife live in Deer Park, where they raised their two children.

 Walt Mundt joined the board in April 2011.
-He is Board Secretary.
+He is Board Vice-Chair.